Candidate Fraud Prevention | BridgeView

 Critical

-AI-manipulated video and audio used during virtual interviews.
-Deepfake technology can swap faces, alter voices, or create entirely synthetic personas that appear legitimate on video calls.
+AI-manipulated video or audio used during virtual interviews.
+Deepfakes can alter faces or voices, or create synthetic personas that appear legitimate on a call.

 Reference Manipulation